felipevolpone/ray/README.md

 ```

 ### Running server
-Ray runs a WSGI server to serve your application.
-Also, you can just run the command bellow and starting writing your business rules.
-The option *--wsgifile*, must be used to tell to Ray in which file it should find your *application* scope.
+Ray has a WSGI server to run your application.
+To use it, you just need to run the command bellow and start writing your business rules.
+The command parameter *--wsgifile*, must be used to tell to Ray in which file it should find your *application* scope.

 ```python
 # app.py file